Category: UX advice / Evidence-based design methods

 Surveys promise you the opportunity to gather the thoughts of lots of users without too much effort: you can potentially reach thousands of people with just a single form.
-You can ask them almost anything (though some types of question are better than others, see below).
-One of the things surveys are often used for is Net Promoter Score, which is I cover in more detail here.
+You can ask them almost anything (though some types of question are better than others, as explained below).

 When writing the questions, it will depend on the type of question as to whether you either keep them specific (for multiple choice answers) or open-ended (for answers where you want the user's free text).
-The latter is often more useful for getting to the heart of real issues and gives you useful data as the user isn't limited by what they can say.
+Open-ended questions are more useful for getting to the heart of real issues as the user isn't limited by what they can say.

-You can of course quantify quantitative data with a survey, so if you want to ask how old people are or how much they earn, this can become the stuff of charts and graphs.
+You can of course quantify quantitative data with a survey, so asking how old people are, how much they earn, or whether they like x over y is good material for charts and graphs.

 When declaring any survey results, make sure you explain who you surveyed, especially if they're not representative of your actual user base.
 Be careful of taking your results out of context and declaring that 'all users think this'.